-“Effect of Mulching Practices and Agronomic Zinc fortification on Growth Attributes and Yield of Maize (Zea mays.
-L) ”
+Effect of Mulching and Zinc fortification on Growth and Yield of Maize (Zea mays L.) under Rainfed Conditions in Central Uttar Pradesh

 Abstract:

 Maize is a key staple and industrial crop in India, but its productivity is often restricted by micronutrient deficiencies particularly zinc and moisture stress under rainfed farming.
 Techniques like mulching and agronomic zinc fortification help conserve soil moisture and boost nutrient availability, thereby enhancing crop growth and resilience.
-The field experiment was conducted during kharif season of 2023 and 2024 at Students’ Instructional Farm, Chandra Shekhar Azad University of Agriculture and Technology, Kanpur Uttar Pradesh, India, to evaluate the influence of mulching practices and agronomic zinc fortification on the growth behavior and yield of Kharif maize (Zea mays L.) under the agro-climatic conditions of Central Uttar Pradesh.
+The field experiment was conducted during kharif season of 2023 and 2024 at Students’ Instructional Farm, Chandra Shekhar Azad University of Agriculture and Technology, Kanpur Uttar Pradesh, India, to evaluate the influence of mulching practices and agronomic zinc fortification on the growth and yield of maize (Zea mays L.) under the agro-climatic conditions of Central Uttar Pradesh.
 The experiment was laid out in a Split Plot Design with 3 treatments of mulching practices in main plots and 7 treatments of agronomic zinc fortification assigned to the sub-plots, making a total of 21 treatment combinations, each replicated three times.
-Among the treatment Straw Mulch (M2) and Zinc treatment (Z5) at 45 days after sowing (DAS) demonstrated superior performance, producing the tallest plant (199.25 and 205.99 cm at 90 DAS and pooled respectively), highest dry matter accumulation (261.04, 274.51 g/plant at 90 DAS and pooled respectively), and maximum leaf area index (2.21, 2.24 at 60 DAS and pooled respectively) while plant population remain non significant across the all treatments.
+The results showed that Straw Mulch (M2) and Zinc treatment (Z5) at 45 days after sowing (DAS) demonstrated superior performance, producing the tallest plant, highest dry matter accumulation at 90 DAS, and maximum leaf area index 60 DAS while plant population remain non significant across the all treatments.

 Keywords: Dry Matter Accumulation, Growth Attributes, Kharif, Leaf Area Index, Maize, Mulching, Zinc Fortification.